knative/serving/docs/scaling/README.md

  - If too many requests appear in the short time, the Autoscaler panics, which means it decides the required scale based on a shorter window.
 In normal scenarios, the Autoscaler decides on a trailing average of the past 60 seconds, but in panic mode it's on the last 6 seconds only.
 This makes the decisions more sensitive to bursty traffic.

 In addition to that, the autoscaler adjusts the value for a maximum scale up/down rate and the min- and max-instances settings on the revision.
 It also computes how much burst capacity is left in the current deployment and thus determines whether or not the activator can be taken off of the data-path or not.

+Details about the API and data flow when scaling up/down are [here](SYSTEM.md)